 - Multiple failed logins and lockouts can indicate a brute force attack on a known account e.g. a username being tried with successive passwords until access is gained.
 Attackers can use dictionary tables or rainbow tables (precomputed table of password hashes).

-- Traffic leaving the network with IP addresses, not within your range(s) can indicate a bot or a DDoS attack being executed against a target using your devices.
+- Traffic leaving the network with IP addresses, not within your range(s) can indicate a bot or a DDoS attack being executed against an external target using your devices.

-- An increased/abnormal requests against files can indicate trial and error by an attacker when trying to access files within your network.
+- Increased or abnormal requests against files can indicate trial and error by an attacker when trying to access files within your network.

 - Privilege escalation events can indicate a malicious user has compromised an account and is trying to escalate their privileges within your systems.

-Using the above steps as a guideline you’ll be on your way to building solid foundations when effectively determining the monitoring and logging your school requires.
-By ensuring that the IT department monitors and reviews new and historical event logs, you are providing another security layer in your defence-in-depth strategy.
-Ultimately strengthening the school's defences and better protecting the confidentiality, availability and integrity of your school's assets.
+Using the above steps as a guideline you will be on your way to building solid foundations when effectively determining the monitoring and logging your school requires.
+By ensuring that the IT department monitors and reviews new and historical event logs, you are providing another layer of security in your defence-in-depth strategy.
+Ultimately strengthening the school's defences and better protecting the confidentiality, availability and integrity of the school's assets.